clarabatt/pet-food-advice/docs/project-scope.md

 - Firebase: Hosting

 ::: info
-I've tried to follow the same Vetster's website guidelines as data patterns, colors, fonts, icons and images.
+I've tried to follow Vetster's website guidelines as data patterns, colors, fonts, icons and images.

-As they used Tailwind UI, I've tried my best to mimic the components without spending too much time on it as the objective of this project is to show the feature itself and not the base website components copy.
-But I also believe that a good UI is important to the user experience, so I tried to make it as good as possible.
+As they use Tailwind UI, I've tried my best to mimic the components without spending too much time on it, as the goal of this project is to show the feature itself and not the basic website components copy.
+Despite believing a good UI is important to the UX, I've made it as good as possible given the restrictions.
 :::